guitartsword/chat-example-app/README.md

 ### Environmental Variables

-These are the following variables you must configure
+These are the following variables you must configure, USE THE SAME ENVIRONMENTAL RABBITMQ VARIABLES FOR THE BOT

 ```sh
 PORT=3030